rayes0/blog/content/about.md

 ### Badminton {#badminton}

 I play competitive badminton for fun and exercise.
-I have a fair amount of coaching experience with elementary and junior high aged children.
+I used to compete actively and even participated in a few national level tournaments.
+Previously, I was really serious about getting better, but I don't really think that way so much anymore, preferring instead to have fun promoting and playing a great sport.
+I am an coach at my club and have a fair amount of experience coaching elementary and junior high aged children.

 I also do other forms of exercise regularly.
-These include road biking (I try to do at least 45 km/week, a very measly amount compared to what some others do), rollerblading, and more recently, skateboarding (still trying to get better, I can currently only ollie and do some other basic tricks).
+These include road biking (I try to do at least 45 km/week, a very measly amount compared to what some others do), rollerblading, and more recently, skateboarding (still trying to get better, I can currently only ollie and do some other very basic tricks).

 ### Writing {#writing}

 Nowadays, noone really cares about text based blogging anymore.
 Nonetheless, I sometimes like to write on this blog.
 The content on this site is composed of thoughts and research on the broad array of niche topics I'm interested in.
 In particular, psychology, neuroscience, statistics, machine learning, biotech, sound design, and anime/manga, or some weird combination of these.
-Not for profit, self-promotion, I don't even really care how many readers I get.
+Not for profit, self-promotion, I don't really care how many readers I get.
 It's mainly a dump for my thoughts and ideas that would otherwise just be wasted sitting in my head.

 In the past, I've tried writing fiction in the form of a webnovel titled [anemoia](/anemoia), which I eventually stopped updating because there aren't enough hours in a day.
 It was an enjoyable experience though, and I would love to pick it up again sometime in the future.
 Note that I haven't really edited it and only did the first couple chapters on a whim, and I consider it a _very_ rough draft.

 My writings should probably be taken with a grain of salt.
-They are sometimes heavily opinionated, and though I do read a fairly large number of papers, articles, and books (or at least, I like to think I do), I do not have a PhD in any of the fields I write about, and I am for the most part, self-taught.
+They are sometimes heavily opinionated, and though I do read a fairly large number of papers, articles, and books (or at least, I like to think I do), I often don't have formal education in any of the fields I write about.

 ### Coding and Linux {#coding-and-linux}

 I occasionally code as a hobby.
-I only started recently, and haven't taken it very seriously, I just do it for fun.
+I only started doing it recently, and haven't taken it too seriously, it's mainly just for fun.
 I am particularly interested in data processing, ML and AI, and UI development.
-I've taken a couple MOOC courses and read some textbooks related to these.
+I've contributed to various open source projects in small amounts, including some well known ones like Emacs and XMonad.
 I write a fair number of scripts on a near daily basis for when I want to automate pretty much any arduous task like renaming files, scraping websites, etc. I'm also a passionate Linux fan and am fairly active in the [unixporn](https://reddit.com/r/unixporn) community.

-Languages/skills I am proficient with:
+Languages/skills I consider myself proficient with:

 -   Rust
 -   Python
 -   Bash and POSIX shell script
 -   Front-end web development: HTML5, CSS, JS
 -   Scientific computing: R, GNU Octave/Matlab, GNUPlot
--   All major operating systems, especially Redhat-based Linux distributions
+-   All major operating systems, especially Red Hat-based Linux distributions

 ### Media {#media}